About the Graduate School of International Cultural Studies

 With the rapid globalization of modern society, economic, cultural, and human exchanges are progressing beyond the framework of nations.
 At the same time, however, “lack of understanding” of culture, religion, and history often leads to international friction and conflict, which can develop into serious problems.

-Transcending barriers of history, culture, and language to understand a changing world and envision a future of harmonious coexistence.
+Transcending barriers of history, culture, and language to understand a changing world and envision a future of harmonious coexistence

 Tackling the complex challenges of the international community and carving out a sustainable future through the power of learning

-The Graduate School of Business aims to nurture individuals with both a broad perspective and a high level of expertise, without confining themselves to a narrow field of specialization.
+We aim to nurture individuals with both a broad perspective and advanced expertise, without confining themselves to a narrow field of specialization.

 Scroll